What is Physical Access Control?

 - Difficult to integrate with other security systems.

 - Challenging to gain remote access from off-site locations.

 Cloud-based access control is helping many IT and security teams centralize their security.
-G&J Pepsi and JAMF are among the enterprises that Genea has helped implement cloud-based access control.
+G&J Pepsi, JAMF and Shopify are just a few enterprises that Genea has helped implement cloud-based access control in a single pane of glass.
 Some features of cloud-based access control systems include:

 - Admins can gain access from anywhere, whether at the office or working remotely

-- Easy to integrate with other security systems using API integrations
+- Easy to integrate with other security and technology systems using API integrations

 One of the major advantages of a cloud-based access control system is its ability to centralize your security.
 Using API integrations, these access control systems can act as the security hub of your entire tech stack.
 The cloud easily connects video cameras, motion detectors, elevators, identity management and more.
 To get started, IT administrators simply enter an API token into the access control platform.
 Once entered, the system is ready to use.

-Genea offers many out-of-the-box integrations at no additional cost.
-For more information, reach out to a Genea team member.
+Unlike other cloud security providers, Genea offers many out-of-the-box integrations at no additional cost.

 How Does Physical Access Control Work?

-Physical access control can be as simple as a lock and metal key or as complex as a two-factor authentication system.
-Nowadays, enterprises, commercial real estate portfolios and other industries often rely on electronic access control systems.
-These contain a wide range of components, including user credentials, control panels, wireless door locks and access control software.
+Physical access control can be as simple as a lock and key or as complex as a two-factor authentication system.
+Nowadays, many security teams rely on electronic access control systems built within a single pane of glass.
+These contain a wide range of components, including user credentials, control panels, wireless door locks, video & visitor management, door reader and access control software.
 For a complete list of components, check out our blog “How Wireless Access Control Works.”